paritytech/scale-decode/scale-decode/README.md

 # scale-decode

-This crate makes it easy to decode SCALE encoded bytes into a custom data structure with the help of `scale_info` types.
+This crate makes it easy to decode SCALE encoded bytes into a custom data structure with the help of a `TypeResolver` (one of which is a `scale_info::PortableRegistry`).
 By using this type information to guide decoding (instead of just trying to decode bytes based on the shape of the target type), it's possible to be much more flexible in how data is decoded and mapped to some target type.

 The main trait used to decode types is a `Visitor` trait (example below).
 By implementing this trait, you can describe how to take SCALE decoded values and map them to some custom type of your choosing (whether it is a dynamically shaped type or some